Want to find out your organization’s eNPS? Run a free eNPS survey with intelliHR.

 “Happiness scores change day-to-day, whereas overall loyalty to a business stays fairly stable regardless of whether you’ve had a couple of bad days or a temporarily large workload.
 But if bad days or a big workload continues over a long period of time, then there would be a trend that eNPS will identify.”

 Furthermore, each individual will respond to the question “how happy are you in your role?” differently depending on their interpretation of what ‘happiness’ is.

 For example, when Raphael is feeling really happy he might rate himself as a 10, whereas when Hayley is feeling the same level of happiness, she might call that a 7.
 So, although a 7 for Hayley is normal, if Raphael drops to a 7, this is cause for concern as it’s a three-point drop from his ‘normal’ happiness.

-Lastly, in intelliHR organisations can choose to use the default happiness question, or customise it to suit their own voice or business.
+Lastly, in intelliHR organizations can choose to use the default happiness question, or customize it to suit their own voice or business.
 In this way, the satisfaction score is not comparable across staff members nor does it give a reliable measure of happiness across your organisation or in comparison to others.

-eNPS on the other hand, asks a more objective question that isn’t anchored to the organisation or individual.
-This provides reliable, standardised insights across the whole business and allows you to directly compare your eNPS score with other businesses, meaning you can benchmark against others in your industry.
+eNPS on the other hand, asks a more objective question that isn’t anchored to the organization or individual.
+This provides reliable, standardized insights across the whole business and allows you to directly compare your eNPS score with other businesses, meaning you can benchmark against others in your industry.

 eNPS is calculated exactly the same as NPS.
 It asks the same ‘golden question’ as NPS, only formulated for employees: